dyingc/mcp_docs/docs_output/litellm/docs/tutorials/openweb_ui.md

   * Running LiteLLM and Open WebUI on Windows Localhost: A Comprehensive Guide <https://www.tanyongsheng.com/note/running-litellm-and-openwebui-on-windows-localhost-a-comprehensive-guide/>

+## Add Custom Headers to Spend Tracking​

+You can add custom headers to the request to track spend and usage.

+    litellm_settings:
+      extra_spend_tag_headers:
+        - "x-custom-header"

+You can add custom headers to the request to track spend and usage.

   * Quickstart
   * 1\.
 Start LiteLLM & Open WebUI
   * 2\.
 Create a Virtual Key on LiteLLM